vespperhq/vespper/README.md

 ### Deployment ☁️

-Visit our [example guides](https://github.com/vespper/vespper/tree/main/examples) in order to deploy Merlinn to your cloud.
+Visit our [example guides](https://github.com/vespper/vespper/tree/main/examples) in order to deploy Vespper to your cloud.

 ### Visualize Knowledge Base 🗺️